Fake Security Software

-Once installed, the rogue security software may then attempt to entice the user into purchasing a service or additional software by:
+Once installed, the fake security software may then attempt to entice the user into purchasing a service or additional software by:

 - Alerting the user with the fake or simulated detection of malware or pornography.

 - Displaying an animation simulating a system crash and reboot.

 - Selectively disabling parts of the system to prevent the user from uninstalling them.
 Some may also prevent anti-malware programs from running, disable automatic system software updates and block access to websites of anti-malware vendors.